Julian Fitter – Chairman

 A UK expat with a background in zoology and animal care, Claire is also an avid conservationist.
 Back in the UK she was a marine mammal rescue volunteer, and has had a varied career including being a zookeeper, a farm park worker, and managing an exotic pet shop.

-When not at the computer, Claire can be normally be found painting, horse riding, kayaking, or trying to surf!
+When not busy keeping her toddler entertained, Claire can be normally be found painting, horse riding, kayaking, or watching movies.